jonnor/machinehearing/europython2021/presentation.md

 During fermentation the yeast will eat the sugar, which will produce alcohol, and as a byproduct also CO2 gas

-This process is critical for a good result, both to actually produce any alchohol but also to get a good taste.

 There are many things that can go wrong.
 - can fail to start
 - way to intense: foaming, blowout